Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Abstract

 \section{Abstract}

-Inter-symbol interference (ISI) with heteroscedastic, or state-dependent, noise is a defining feature of molecular communication via diffusion (MCvD).
+Inter-symbol interference (ISI) with heteroscedastic (state-dependent) noise is a defining feature of molecular communication via diffusion (MCvD).
 However, such noise variance dependency across ISI states has not been systematically considered in prior detector designs.
-This letter introduces two decoding mechanisms, Belief-Adaptive Maximum A Posteriori (BA-MAP) and Soft BA-MAP, that explicitly incorporate state-dependent means and variances of the molecular count channel.
-The BA-MAP method derives per-symbol adaptive MAP thresholds based on the receiver’s current state beliefs, whereas the Soft BA-MAP approach computes mixture log-likelihood ratios by weighting all possible ISI states.
-Simulation and information-theoretic analyses confirm that the proposed detectors outperform conventional equalization and fixed-threshold methods, achieving up to 100\% throughput improvement under realistic MCvD settings.
+This letter introduces two decoding mechanisms, Belief-Adaptive Maximum A Posteriori (BA-MAP) and Soft BA-MAP, that explicitly incorporate state-dependent count means and variances of the molecular channel.
+The BA-MAP method derives per-symbol adaptive MAP thresholds based on the receiver's current state beliefs, whereas Soft BA-MAP computes mixture log-likelihood ratios by weighting all possible ISI states.
+Simulation and analyses confirm that the proposed detectors outperform conventional equalization and fixed-threshold methods, \eco{and approach ideal zero-decision-delay MAP detection with perfect ISI-state knowledge.}